cumat/DatasetAnnotationApp/README.md

 For detailed information on how to interact with the core components of the app, refer to the [API Documentation](./API.md).
 If you're interested in extending the app by adding new types of labels, please see the [Labels Documentation](./LABELS.md).

+## Examples
+To help you get started, there are two included examples:
+- a basic introduction to creating and annotating a dataset [link](./examples/basic/README.md).
+- a more complex example using GitHub issues from a repository [link](./examples/github-issues/README.md).

+These examples can guide you through both simple and advanced use cases.

 ## Getting started